 In Chapter 3, she runs into Nick again at Gatsby's party.
 She is also called to speak with Gatsby, and he tells her about his past with Daisy and how he hopes to meet her again through Nick, Daisy's cousin.

 In Chapter 4, Jordan tells Nick about Daisy and Gatsby's history and gets him to help arrange their meeting, igniting Daisy and Gatsby's affair.

 In Chapter 7, Jordan is invited to the lunch party along with Nick, Tom, Gatsby, and Daisy, when Gatsby hopes to have Daisy to confront Tom.
 The group ends up going to New York City.
-Jordan rides up with Tom and Nick in Gatsby’s yellow car.
-They stop at the Wilson’s garage, and Myrtle sees the trio and takes Jordan to be Tom’s wife.
-Later than night, she drives back with Nick and Tom, but this time in Tom’s blue coupe.
-They come across the scene of Myrtle’s death: she has been run over by the yellow car.
+Jordan rides up with Tom and Nick in Gatsby's yellow car.
+They stop at the Wilson's garage, and Myrtle sees the trio and takes Jordan to be Tom's wife.
+Later that night, Jordan drives back with Nick and Tom, but this time in Tom's blue coupe.
+They come across the scene of Myrtle's death: she has been run over by the yellow car.

 Despite witnessing this awful scene, she seems surprised Nick doesn't want to come into the Buchanans' afterward for tea.
 The next day, she calls Nick at work, telling him she's moved out of the Buchanans' house and wants to see him, but they end up arguing over the phone and breaking up.

 Finally, in Chapter 9, Nick seeks her out to more formally break things off, and she tells him she's engaged.

 Nick doesn't appear to have liked it enough to put a ring on it.

 Want to improve your SAT score by 160 points or more?
 We've put our best advice into a single guide.
 These are the 5 strategies you MUST be using to have a shot at improving your score.